 Bonds and annuities provide income, but they do so in different ways.
 Whether to include one or the other in your retirement portfolio depends largely on your income goals, risk tolerance and what other sources of income you’ll be able to rely on.
 You might lean toward one over the other, but keep in mind that it could also make sense to incorporate both into your investing and retirement planning.

-- Consider talking to a financial advisor about the merits of bonds vs. annuities for retirement income.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+- Consider talking to a financial advisor about the merits of bonds and annuities for retirement income.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Get to know the different types of bonds and their comparative performance profiles.
 With annuities, be aware that there are many different types so it’s imperative to understand how they differ.
 Check the full range of fees you might pay for annuity so you can weigh the cost against potential returns.